shanmon110/lz/_pages/about.md

 News
 ======
 29/05/2021 Finally I also did it!
-I have also accomplished my Master Defense!.
+I have also accomplished my Master Defense!

 29/10/2020 [Video](https://hub.baai.ac.cn/view/3391) We have updated CCL 2020 oral presentation video.